-Starting with SQL Server 2012 SP1 Cumulative Update 2, SQL Server backup to the Windows Azure Blob storage service is supported.
-For more information, see Backup and Restore Enhancements, and SQL Server Backup and Restore with Windows Azure Blob Storage Service.
+In addition to local storage for storing the backups, SQL Server also supports backup to and restore from the Windows Azure Blob Storage Service.
+For more information, see SQL Server Backup and Restore with Windows Azure Blob Storage Service.

 In this Topic:

 Components and Concepts

 Backing up your SQL Server databases, running test restores procedures on your backups, and storing copies of backups in a safe, off-site location protects you from potentially catastrophic data loss.

 This is the only way to reliably protect your SQL Server data.

 With valid backups of a database, you can recover your data from many failures, such as: